 Powerful SDK to access eye tracking data

-Eye tracking data can be accessed both live and for post analysis through our Tobii Pro SDK.
-The Pro SDK supports millisecond synchronization, comes with Unity compatibility, and allows researchers to build customized analysis applications in Matlab, Python, C, or .NET.
+Eye tracking data can be accessed both live and for post analysis using Tobii Pro SDK and example code for Unity VR engine compatibility.
+The Pro SDK supports millisecond synchronization and allows researchers to build their own customized analysis applications.

 Retrofitted HTC Vive HMD

-This retrofitted version of the HTC Vive Business Edition head-mounted display (HMD) is seamlessly integrated with Tobii Eye Tracking.
+This retrofitted version of the HTC Vive head-mounted display (HMD) is seamlessly integrated with Tobii eye tracking.
 The eye tracking platform is tested and designed to provide accurate and robust eye tracking at 120 Hz, without interfering with the user experience of VR.

 HTC Vive standard peripherals package